Kalvium-Program/lab-js-higher-order-functions-optional-boilerplate/README.md

 The splice() method adds/removes items to/from an array, and returns the removed item(s).

 Take an example array.
-Create a new array named as `modifiedFood` and use `splice()` to get the below expected output.
+Create a function `spliced()` and use `splice()` within this function to get the below expected output.
 Elements are added to the original array.

 ```
 const foods = [pizza, burger, fingerShips, donuts, springRoll];